GDSC-IE/Streamlit_Toolkit/README.md

 # Streamlit_Toolkit
 This is a repository created by Google Developer Students Club tech gurus demonstrating examples of using a Streamlit library for different tasks.
 If you wish to go beyond what's here we suggest you visit Streamlit documentation which is also amazing! https://docs.streamlit.io/

+- What is streamlit?
+Streamlit is an open-source Python framework designed to rapidly build and share beautiful web applications for data science and machine learning.
+It allows you to create interactive, user-friendly dashboards and apps with minimal effort, all in pure Python.

 In order to try using all the different functionalities (without the struggle of installing different libraries one at a time), we suggest you run
 ```
 pip install -r requirements.txt